Sharing is caring!

 In case you missed them, part 1 was 33 Ways to Tell If You Have Low Stomach Acid and part 2 was How to Test At Home for Low Stomach Acid, HCL Challenge.

-I have already made it clear that stomach acid is essential for optimal digestive health.
+I have already made it clear that stomach acid is essential for proper digestion and overall health.

 The digestive system is 30 feet long and the stomach itself is only a small portion of that.